 It is a trickier process than wet trimming because the sugar leaves are curled towards the bud.

 No matter which method you use, make sure you get rid of the larger fan leaves to improve the appearance of the buds.

-Also, your weed will become a lot harsher to smoke if you allow too much leafy matter to survive.
+Also, your marijuana will become harsher to smoke if you allow too much leafy matter to survive.
 As a rule of thumb, you need to trim fewer leaves if you live in a region where humidity levels are below 30% on average.